docker/docs/engine/swarm/admin_guide.md

 When you run a swarm of Docker Engines, **manager nodes** are the key components for managing the swarm and storing the swarm state.
-It is important to understand some key features of manager nodes in order to properly deploy and maintain the swarm.
+It is important to understand some key features of manager nodes to properly deploy and maintain the swarm.

 Refer to [How nodes work](/engine/swarm/how-swarm-mode-works/nodes.md)